HesitantlyHuman/bramble/NOTES.md

 ## Compression approach:

 Put the logs into chunks.
 Have the "compression" layer of the bramble chain hold some number of brotli compressors at once.
-Each compressor will be kept going until the its output reaches a set chunksize.
+Each compressor will be kept going until the its output reaches a set chunk size.
 When we receive messages, we will direct them to the assigned compressor for that particular branch.
 We will attempt to assign branches to chunks which already have a branch of that function.

 Once a compressor's output has reached a set threshold, then we will finish the compression, and output a data chunk to the backend writer.
-Independently of chunk writing, we will be updating branch metadata as we go, including chunk IDs, so that we can locate any branch in just 2 steps.
+Independently of chunk writing, we will be updating branch metadata as we go, including chunk IDs, so that we can locate any branch in just n+1 steps, where n is the number of chunks that branch has been written to (depends on the chunk size).

 When a chunk finishes, we will create a new compressor and chunk to take its place.
 Each chunk will have a uuid so that we avoid collisions in the database.